Agentic LLM Framework for Adaptive Decision Discourse: Discussion

 No different than other neural networks, trained LLMs encode a function in their weight matrices (often called parameters in the context of LLMs).
-In the context of physics-informed machine learning, CNNs, autoencoders, and tree-based machine learning models, the encoded function is expected to represent the equations governing the data on which the model is trained.
-Owing to LLMs’ capability of next-word prediction and sensible iterative text generation, a reasonable transposition presents language as the function encoded by LLMs.
+In the context of conventional machine learning — Physics-Informed Neural Networks, Convolutional Neural Networks, Autoencoders — the encoded function is expected to represent underlying governing equations in the training data.
+Owing to LLMs’ capability of next-word prediction and sensible iterative text generation, a reasonable conceptualization presents language as the function encoded by LLMs.
 While this function is encoded in a compressed state, quantifying the encoded knowledge of LLMs and their compression ratio (function of the size of training dataset and model weights) is an active area of research \cite{yin2024}.
 In other words, LLMs’ parameters represent a high-dimension language vector space that maps priors to the semantically strongest posterior.
 This statement relays the assumption that the training process is efficient, lossless and calibrated.
-However, since LLMs are still subject to hallucinations \cite{wei2024}, hinting at limitations in the training dataset, training algorithm or data retrieval mechanism.
+However, LLMs are still subject to hallucinations \cite{wei2024}, indicating that limitations reside in the training dataset, training algorithm, or data retrieval mechanism.

-Prompt engineering is defined as a set of techniques modifying the behavior of the data retrieval mechanism of LLMs through structural patterns: precise choice of words, ordering of instructions, and formatting templates.
-For instance, a persona prompt pattern constrains the model into impersonating a particular character, so as to enforce a particular behavior.
-By way of illustration, instructing an LLM to answer as if it was addressing a fourth graders class will impact the vocabulary, sentence construction and logical reasoning employed to formulate the answers to match the audience.
-Building on those mechanisms, agents can impersonate humans with defined behavioral profiles, character traits, and professional and/or personal objectives, thereby simulating human-like interactions.
-As a consequence, the accessible knowledge space of the model is restrained, without which LLMs’ behavior would not be consistent with the described persona prompt.

 With knowledge restriction associated with the specific persona, we envision that simultaneous but distinct simulated behaviors could result in disjoint knowledge subspace restrictions.
 Whereas ambiguity is created in the disjointly specialized monolithic LLM, an agentic framework leveraging independent specialized agents would not suffer from such a phenomenon.
 Hence, we hypothesize that a monolithic off the shelf LLM cannot efficiently simulate multiple behaviors simultaneously, supporting our interest for agentic infrastructures.
 With considerations to the partitioning of the scope of expertise within multiple agents, this design ensures that agents contribute unique perspectives while engaging meaningfully with other agents in the framework.